Why avoid dairy? How?

 If the dairy theory of strong bones were true, how do you explain the fact that in the countries where there is the greatest consumption of dairy (Scandinavia and North America), there is also the greatest incidence of weakened bones of ageing people?
 What about magnesium and other mineral deficiencies?

 In this four-minute video, Dr. Mark Hyman, MD, describes how dairy can even be dangerous for your health.
 Is he exaggerating?
-Maybe, but watch it, and then you decide.
+Maybe, but I suggest that you watch it and then decide.
 Dr. Hyman further briefly describes why to avoid dairy here.
 Dr. Amy Myers, MD, agrees with this conclusion here.

 Cow’s milk allergy the most common food allergy in children younger than five.
 Sixty-five percent of adults are lactose-intolerant.
 Five reasons to do without dairy are here.